EliteDev0227/angular-component-tree-master/README.md

 # angular2 tree component

-## A full-featured tree component for Angular 2
+## A full featured tree component for Angular 2
 We've built so many projects that required a tree component, and could never find a library that supported all features.
 And building your own tree component is not an easy task.